dulei323/TMTSCCA/README.md

 Paper:

-Identifying progressive imaging genetic patterns via multi-task sparse canonical correlation analysis: a longitudinal study of the ADNI cohort, submitted to ISMB/ECCB 2019.
+Identifying progressive imaging genetic patterns via multi-task sparse canonical correlation analysis: a longitudinal study of the ADNI cohort, has been accepted by ISMB/ECCB 2019.

 Author: Lei Du